Designing A Living Framework: Backyard Hydrology

 The Problem

-This was a huge problem that we knew would not be an easy fix.
+This was a system-level problem that would not be resolved with a single fix.

 We got an estimate from a landscape company to see just how big an issue we were up against, both feasibility and financial.
 They quoted us $25k to rip up the entire yard and re-surface it.